 Zimbabwe’s mining sector is highly diversified, with close to 40 different minerals.
-The predominant minerals include platinum group metals (PGM), chrome, gold, coal, and diamonds.
-The country boasts the second-largest platinum deposit and high-grade chromium ores in the world, with approximately 2.8 billion tons of PGM and 10 billion tons of chromium ore.
-The sector accounts for about 12 percent of the country’s gross domestic product (GDP), and the minister of mines claims the sector has the potential to generate US$12 billion annually by 2023 if the government addresses challenges such as persistent power shortages, foreign currency shortages, and policy uncertainties.
+Key minerals include platinum group metals (PGM), chrome, gold, coal, lithium, graphite, and diamonds.
+The country holds the world’s second-largest platinum deposit and high-grade chromium ores, with approximately 2.8 billion tons of PGM and 10 billion tons of chromium ore.
+The mining sector contributes about 14.5 percent to Zimbabwe’s gross domestic product (GDP) and accounts for 75 percent of national exports.
+The Reserve Bank of Zimbabwe (RBZ) reported $5.9 billion in mineral exports in 2024, up from $5.4 billion in 2023, and the Chamber of Mines projects exports to grow to $6.2 billion in 2025.

 Opportunities